sungnga/react-colors-app/README.md

   - Create a stateful color picker component: ColorPickerForm.js
   - Being rendered in NewPaletteForm.js component
 - Style ColorPickerForm.js
+- Add PaletteMetaForm.js component and dialog
+  - Being rendered in PaletteFormNav.js component
+  - Use the Material UI Dialog library
+  - The 'Save Palette Name' button is now in the Dialog
+  - Move the TextValidator, ValidatorForm, componentDidMount, and handleChange to here

 ## Libraries Used